spree/spree-api-v2-js-sdk/README.md

 ### `account.create`

-Creates new Account and returns it attributes.
+Creates new account and returns its attributes.

 __Parameters schema:__
 ```ts